LogtalkDotOrg/logtalk3/ACKNOWLEDGMENTS.md

 This list may be incomplete.
 Logtalk contributions and feedback occur in multiple forms, from private mail to public forums and paper reviews.
 Your contributions are greatly appreciated.
-If your name is missing, please accept our apologies and contact us so we can fix the omission.
+If your name is missing, please accept our apologies and contact us so that we can fix the omission.
 Contact us also if, for some reason, you don't want your name on this list.